 The inside of the Basilica can hold up to 60 000 people, and Michelangelo’s dome soars 119 metres above the altar, which means it could accommodate London’s ArcelorMittal Orbit.
 The vast dimensions explain why people seem to shrink when they enter the church.

 There are more than one hundred tombs in St. Peter’s including the Tomb of St. Peter whose remains have been officially identified and located.
 Among the other celebrities laid to rest in the Basilica you’ll find 91 popes, St. Ignatius who holds the patronage against throat diseases and for churches in North Africa and the eastern Mediterranean, Holy Roman Emperor Otto II and a former Queen of Sweden.
 The most recent interment was Pope John Paul II.

 Michelangelo’s Pietà is regarded one of the most important works of art in the Basilica.
 The sculpture has been covered by a layer of bulletproof glass, since some vandal attacked it with a hammer in 1972.

-A total 140 Bernini statues depicting saints top the outside colonnade.
+Bernini, who also sculpted the four rivers fountain on Piazza Navona, designed a total 140 statues depicting saints for St. Peter’s Basilica.
+They top the outside colonnade.
 Each statue is 3.10 metre tall and it took a lot of workers more than 40 years to complete them.
 St Peter’s Basilica Org. has a list of which saints can be found where.